 What to Do When You Hate Your Job

-You don't have to stay in a place you simply feel is not a good fit.
-There are steps you can, and should, take to move on if you hate your job and you're not happy at work.
-Too many people spend too much time working to stay in jobs or work environments they dislike or even actively hate.
-Besides being happier, we all perform better when we're working at jobs we love, or at least like and at which we feel we have room to grow.
+However, you don't have to stay in a place you simply feel is not a good fit.
+If you have just started the job, there may be things you can do to salvage it.
+There are also steps you can take to move on if you hate your job and you're not happy at work.
+Too many people spend too much time in jobs or work environments they dislike or even actively hate.

 Keep Your "I Hate My Job" Thoughts to Yourself